wasmerio/wasmer.io/_posts/wasmer-go-embedding-1.0.md

    implements the `IntoExtern` interface, to a given namespace (here `math`),

-6. The `Exports` API allows to read any kinds of externals, including multiple memories.
+6. The `Exports` API allows to read any kinds of exports, including multiple memories.

-The entire API is more Go idiomatic, and very much simpler to use from our perspective.
+The entire API is more idiomatic, and very much simpler to use from our perspective.

 ### A word about host functions